GODFREY-PNG/ITALIAN-BANKRUPTCY-PREDICTION/README.md

-🏦 Bankruptcy Prediction in Italian Banks
+🏦 Bankruptcy Prediction in Italian companies
 =========================================

 📘 Overview
 ------------
-This project focuses on predicting the likelihood of bankruptcy among Italian banks using historical financial data and machine learning.
+This project focuses on predicting the likelihood of bankruptcy among Italian companies using historical financial data and machine learning.
-The goal is to help financial institutions identify at-risk banks early, minimizing administrative and legal costs through proactive decision-making.
+The goal is to help financial institutions identify at-risk companies early, minimizing administrative and legal costs through proactive decision-making.

 ⚙️ Project Workflow
 --------------------